 Ask a military combat veteran what motivates them in battle, and you will likely be surprised to find that it isn’t national objectives, flags, or rallying cries.
 It’s the Soldier, Sailor, Airman, or Marine fighting beside them.
 Flawless Execution requires individual accountability to ourselves and each other.
 It is the discipline and rigor X-Gaps deliver that maintains that sense of camaraderie and responsibility.
 The X-Gap format is designed to rapidly and simply drive accountability, cohesion and a reliance on team interdependence and mutual support.

 These simple adjustments will have you and your team on the track to fighting Task Saturation and executing flawlessly in no time.
 Next month, we take a deeper dive into the foundational concepts of Mutual Support.
 Until then, keep fighting the good fight!

-This entry was posted in Executing and tagged Continuous Improvement, Performance Improvement, Strategy, Task Saturation.
+This entry was posted in Executing, Strategy and tagged Continuous Improvement, Performance Improvement, Strategy, Task Saturation.
 Bookmark the permalink. ← The Step You Might Be Forgetting (or Just Don’t Know) Mutual Support and the Wingman Concept →

 Flawless Execution University Sign up to receive tips, tools, and techniques from our expert consultants delivered straight to your inbox each month.